 Please note that Canada student visa is a non-immigrant visa (short-stay).
 It is valid as long as your study permit.
 A few countries are exempt from Canada short-stay visa.
 If you are one of these countries, and your course takes less than 90 days, you don’t need a Canada student visa.
 However, you need a study permit.

 A few countries are eligible to apply for eTA – Electronic Travel Authorization for Canada.
 The eTA is somehow like a Schengen visa.
-If your nationality is eligible for eTA and your study course takes less than 90 days, you can apply for eTA ns study permit to study in Canada.
+If your nationality is eligible for eTA and your study course takes less than 90 days, you can apply for eTA and a study permit to study in Canada.

 In conclusion, a few countries are eligible for eTA some are free of Canada short-stay visa.
 The citizens of these countries can study in Canada with eTA or without a visa if the study course takes less than 90 days.